Klipper3d/klipper/docs/Firmware_Commands.md

 format of commands and their low-level transmission.
 The commands here are described using their "printf" style syntax - for those unfamiliar with that format, just note that where a '%...' sequence is seen it should be replaced with an actual integer.
+For example, a description with "count=%c" could be replaced with the text "count=10".

 Startup Commands
 ================